 With the neon madness of the Strip and the ubiquity of slot machines around the city (they’re even inside the airport and every 7-11), Las Vegas is a wacky city on its own.

-But it gets even wackier when you consider the existence of five strange but cool Las Vegas museums within city limits: the Burlesque Hall of Fame, the Neon Museum, the Mob Museum, the Pinball Hall of Fame, and the Atomic Testing Museum.
+But it gets even wackier when you consider the existence of six strange but cool Las Vegas museums within city limits: the Burlesque Hall of Fame, the Neon Museum, the Mob Museum, the Hollywood Cars Museum, the Pinball Hall of Fame, and the Atomic Testing Museum.

 On your next trip to Vegas, if you want to take a break from the buffets and game tables to check out something offbeat, here’s a taste of what you might see.